Cypress Hill: Elephants on Acid, Hollywood Walk of Fame, and Back in Black (2013–2022)

-Future plans and tentative final album (2023–present)
+Dios Bendiga and future plans (2023–present)

-In an interview, Sen Dog claimed that the group will fully reunite with DJ Muggs for an 11th album; however, he stated that it will be the group's final album of their career.
+In an interview, Sen Dog claimed that the group would eventually fully reunite with DJ Muggs for another studio album; however, he stated that specific album would likely be the group's final album of their career.
 The group performed at various festivals in 2023 such as the Festival d'été de Québec, and in celebrating the 30th anniversary of their second studio album Black Sunday, they also announced several standalone concerts in North America and Europe.

-They also performed alongside The Pharcyde and Souls of Mischief in May 2024.
+In 2024, Eric Bobo's instrumental industrial metal project Sol Invicto released their official debut EP that year, Loosely Aware.
+The project initially started in 2008 and also consisted of Deftones guitarist Stephen Carpenter and producer Richie Londres.
+Also in 2024, Cypress Hill performed alongside The Pharcyde and Souls of Mischief in May of that year.
 They also played in Italy, Austria, and Germany throughout July.
 In a callback to Cypress Hill's appearance in the 1996 "Homerpalooza" episode of The Simpsons (which contained a skit of the group realizing they must have ordered the London Symphony Orchestra while high to perform with), it was announced that the group would actually perform with the London Symphony Orchestra at London's Royal Albert Hall in July 2024.
 The band was joined by long-time collaborator Christian Olde Wolbers on double bass.

+In early 2026, it was announced that Cypress Hill would release their 11th album later that year, with all-new material entirely sung in Spanish and production led by DJ Flict.
+The first single, "Wacha Trucha", was released in March.
+The album, titled Dios Bendiga, was given the release date of July 24, 2026.
+Cypress Hill was noted as one of the performers at Tom Morello's inaugural Power to the People Festival, along with Bruce Springsteen, Foo Fighters, Dropkick Murphys, among others.
+A variety of other festivals were booked for 2026 as well, such as Download Festival, Rock in Rio, and Aftershock Festival, along with various dates in the US and Canada.